jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 CMake/make.

 Once you have the *sawSocketStreamer* compiled, you will need at least two files.
-The first file is used to tell the dVRK console which components should be dynamically created (by the *cisstMultiTask* component manager).
+The first file is used to tell the dVRK system which components should be dynamically created (by the *cisstMultiTask* component manager).
 The command line parameter to indicate which component manager configuration files need to be used is ``-m``.
 You